wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Mark all 4 PRs ready for review and request reviews for them from your release wrangler buddy.</p>
+<p>o Mark all 4 PRs ready for review and request review from your release wrangler buddy.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->